 Impressions cost far less than running CPC Ad campaigns.

 For example, you might buy an ad at $1 CPC.
-Whereas, you might buy an ad for $15 CPM.
+At the same time, you might buy an ad for $15 CPM.

-Thus to equal the effectiveness of CPC ad, you just need 15 clicks out of 1000 Impressions.
+Thus to equal the effectiveness of a CPC ad, you need 15 clicks out of 1000 Impressions.

-Why should you go for CPC Ad Campaign?
+Why should you go for the CPC Ad Campaign?

-Primarily you should go for CPC Ad Campaign as you are only charged when people click on your ads.
+Primarily it would help if you went for a CPC Ad Campaign as you are only charged when people click on your ads.

 This translates into the fact that you can get thousands of “free impressions.”

-And moreover, when you have a low budget, and you don’t have enough time for ad optimization, CPC can be the best option for you.
+Moreover, when you have a low budget and don’t have enough time for ad optimization, CPC can be the best option.

-Why should you go for CPM Ad Campaign?
+Why should you go for the CPM Ad Campaign?

 CPM Advertising Model is often used by people running tens, hundreds, or even thousands of ad combinations.

-CPM campaigns provide you the opportunity to maximize your performance beyond a stated bid rate and figure out the lowest possible bid.
+CPM campaigns allow you to maximize your performance beyond a stated bid rate and figure out the lowest possible bid.

-Moreover, CPM bid has no connection whatsoever how well your ads perform.
+Moreover, the CPM bid has no connection whatsoever to how well your ads perform.

-For example, if CPM bid is $1.00 per 1000 impressions and your CTR (click through rate) is exceptionally high, you can be successful in obtaining a CPM of as low as $0.10 despite the fact that you bid at the rate of $1.00.
+For example, if a CPM bid is $1.00 per 1000 impressions and your CTR (click-through rate) is exceptionally high, you can be successful in obtaining a CPM of as low as $0.10 even though you bid at the rate of $1.00.